FREQUENTLY ASKED QUESTIONS & CONCERNS

 Each project differs regarding the specific rate of return, the timeframe to start receiving revenue, and the total number of years in which one would receive their monthly residual income.
 That being said, how many barrels of oil per day a well produces, and the percentage of ownership an investor purchases in a well are the main factors that dictate what one’s monthly ROI would be.
 We look for projects with the optimum risk-to-reward ratio, which have a short drill-to-production period, and we seek returns of between 500% to 700% on capital.
 Most wells can produce oil for 20-30 years, yet there are many wells from the 1950s and ’60s which are still producing commercial quantities of oil and gas today.

-Most of our projects produce more oil than gas, so oil prices will definitely have an effect on your income, but the good news is that because our cost to produce a barrel of oil is significantly lower than companies with much larger overheads, we can still generate very solid returns during times of low oil prices.
+Most of our projects aim to produce more oil than gas, so oil prices will definitely have an effect on your income, but the good news is that because our cost to produce a barrel of oil is significantly lower than companies with much larger overheads, we can still generate very solid returns during times of low oil prices.
 For example, at our Seminole County project, our breakeven price on WTI is less than $10 dollar per barrel.
-Most of our wells produce gas too, so you have instant diversification via income from not only oil but gas as well!
-We also are currently offering a 12% asset-backed option which is not affected by oil prices, as the quarterly payments are fixed.
+Most of our wells produce gas too, so you have instant diversification via income from not only oil but gas as well.

-All of our projects are located within the US, with most situated within Texas and Oklahoma.
-In the grand scale of oil and gas companies, we are quite small in comparison to companies that produce tens of thousands of barrels per day, hence our environmental impact is relatively small.
-In addition, most of our projects have natural gas present, which has less of an effect on the environment.
-This means that our carbon footprint is very light and doesn’t have any real impact on the environment.
-With that being said we do have an environmental responsibility mandate as a company, and in May we commenced our “New Growth Program,” which means for every new and current project we will plant new trees.
-ASE has aligned with Eden Reforestation Projects who are a non-profit organization that not only plant tens of thousands of trees, they also employ local villagers to plant and care for the trees, thus creating employment as well.
+We have an environmental responsibility mandate as a company, and have commenced our “New Growth Program,” which means that for every new and current project we will plant new trees.
+ASE has aligned with Eden Reforestation Projects who is a non-profit organization that not only plants tens of thousands of trees, but also employs local villagers to plant and care for the trees, thus creating employment as well.

 This is an interesting topic as most people think that in order to support a cleaner energy initiative, we need to stop investing in fossil fuels.
 The fact is, it is the complete opposite.
 The decarbonization transition requires massive amounts of investment in fossil fuels in order to research, innovate, and produce cleaner and more efficient technologies, and methods to reduce emissions in production.
 Without this investment, the transition will be a lot slower, unfortunately.

-Out of all of the wells we have drilled, only two have involved a horizontal frack, and both had zero issues.
 When hydraulic fracturing is properly regulated, it is safe for the environment and this is proven by over 250,000 fracked wells being safely drilled and operated in the US.
 We are also under the jurisdiction of the Environmental Protection Agency.
-Currently, our lease in Seminole County and our soon to be secured String of Pearls project has no fracking required to produce hydrocarbons.

 Over 70% of our investors have or are currently investing in property and the stock market, yet only a small handful have invested in direct oil and gas ownership prior to joining ASE, but 100% of our investors all want the same thing.
 They want to diversify their portfolio, create a residual monthly income stream which is managed on their behalf, they want the potential to massively boost their ROI, and the ability to create multi-generational wealth whilst earning US dollars.

-Well, oil is a physical market driven by supply and demand.
-Yes, the industry is currently experiencing a supply glut, predominately due to the COVID-19 pandemic, however, this isn’t the first time, and it definitely won’t be the last.
-We expect (at times) to see imbalances with supply and demand, which also means this current over supply can revert and overcorrect.
-One interesting observation is seeing the multi-national government interventions being implemented to support low oil prices.
-Our position is that this will create significant pricing pressure once oil demand picks up and we try to unwind the supply cuts.
+Oil is a physical market driven by supply and demand.
+For example, the industry experienced a supply glut, predominately due to the COVID-19 pandemic, however, this isn’t the first time, and it definitely won’t be the last.
+We expect (at times) to see imbalances with supply and demand, which also means over supply can revert and overcorrect.
+One interesting observation is seeing the multi-national government interventions that are implemented to support low oil prices.
+Our position is that this will create significant pricing pressure once oil demand picks-up and we try to unwind the supply cuts.
 It is important to note the level of reliance on the oil industry from international budgets, as well as millions of jobs.
 We are seeing and will continue to see major government and international support to the industry.

-When an overseas investor is investing in the US, the rate at which you exchanged your local currency to USD will have an impact on your investment return, but only when you decide to exchange your USD profits back into your local currency.
-As of August 2020, the Australian dollar, for example, has been its strongest against the USD since April 2019, hence why so many of our Aussie investors are increasing their investment size.
+When an overseas investor is investing in the US, the rate at which they exchange their local currency to USD will have an impact on their investment return, but only when they decide to exchange their USD profits back into their local currency.
+As of August 2020, the Australian dollar, for example, had been its strongest against the USD since April 2019, hence why so many of our Aussie investors increased their investment size.
 Throughout most of history, the Australian dollar has been weaker than the US dollar and that’s why an Australian investor receiving profits in USD can be a massive benefit.

-We want all of our investors to be comfortable with their decision to join ASE and investing in our oil and gas projects.
-If you are a very conservative investor who only likes blue-chip shares then this opportunity may not be suitable for you, or you may be more interested in our current 12% PA asset-backed offering.
-However, most investors want direct ownership in oil and gas wells because you can receive not only huge tax benefits, which you don’t get with listed companies but also a monthly income and the potential to make 500% to 700% returns.
-Or, if you invested in our Seminole County projects, you could be looking at a potential 10x return, due to the discovery of additional payzones, one of them being the “Holy Grail” of Oklahoma oil and gas, the Misener formation.
+We want all of our investors to be comfortable with their decision to join ASE and in investing in our oil and gas projects.
+If you are a very conservative investor who only likes blue-chip shares then this opportunity may not be suitable for you.
+However, most investors want direct ownership in oil and gas wells because they can receive not only huge tax benefits, which you don’t get with listed companies but also a monthly income and the potential to make 500% to 700% returns.
 Each of our investor partners receives a full PPM and legal agreements prior to investing.
 Once on-board, you will receive a project folder with your official share certificate showing your exact unit investment in the project SPE, or special purpose entity.

 Every investor will receive their personal username and password to access the Investor Partner Portal.
 Each phase and project has its own designated section where you will receive updates on your project’s progression.
-Our investors get to see and experience every step of the project’s development, from permitting approval, drilling, all the way to production and beyond.
+Our investors get to see and experience every step of the project’s development, from permitting approval and drilling, all the way to production and beyond.
 Every time there is an update, you receive an email notification, and every update is timestamped creating a complete project history timeline.
-Also, during the entire drilling operation, we have live-feed cameras set-up on-site so you can watch and listen to the action up-close and personal, 24 hours a day.
-As of September 2020, we are implementing Grease Book, which is the industry’s #1 oilfield software, providing our investors with production updates and operational reports of their investment in real-time.

 Additionally, after you become an investor partner, you will have open lines of communication with the entire ASE senior partner team in Australia and the USA.
 You can easily reach us via text, phone call, or email if you ever have any questions.
 You can also drop into our Dallas or Sydney office to catch up.